microsoft/PowerApps-Samples/cds/orgsvc/C#/WorkwithSolutions/README.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `Publisher` mnethod defines a new publisher.
+1. The `Publisher` method defines a new publisher.
 1. The `Solution` method creates a new solution.
 1. The `OptionSetMetadata` method adds a solution component.
 1. The `ExportSolutionRequest` method exports the created solution in the [Setup](#setup).
 1. The `DeleteSolutionRequest` method deletes the solution and the components.

 ### Demonstrate

 1. The `querySDKSamplePublisher` method checks whether the publisher is already in the system.
 1. The `querySampleSolutionResults` method checks whether the solution is already in the system.
 1. The `ExportSolutionRequest` method exports the solution.
 1. The `ImportSolutionRequest` method imports the solution.

 ### Clean up